 5. If the Judge makes the determination that guardianship is necessary, the public guardian is appointed and is responsible to the Court for making medical, residential, and financial decisions to maximize the well-being and safety of the incapacitated person.
 After the initial report is made, the Guardian must report at least annually to up date the Court on the medical, financial, and safety conditions of the person.

-If you would like to have someone placed on our waiting list please fill out the Intake Referral form and email or fax back to our office.
-Also, please include your e-mail address on the referral.
-Click on the link below for whichever county the person resides in.
+If you would like to have someone placed on our waiting list please fill out the Intake Referral form and email back to Intake@aging-solutions.org.